GregGlover16/jocko-ai-assistant/README.md

 Prepare the .txt File:
 Manually structure the .txt file following the example above.

-Run the format_book_txt_to_json.py Script:
+Run the the following sctripts to format the data for MongoDb ingestion: format_book_txt_to_json.py format_youtube_txt_json.py format_quotes_txt_json.py

-Use the script to convert the preformatted .txt file into a JSON file.
+Use these scripts to convert the preformatted .txt file into a JSON file.

 Verify the JSON Output: